CarletonComputerScienceSociety/arcade-machine/README.md

 The arcade machine runs [Batocera](https://batocera.org/), a Linux distribution built around their fork of [EmulationStation](https://github.com/batocera-linux/batocera-emulationstation).

+## Hardware issues

+The two backpanel USB 2 ports are faulty.
+The primary symptom of this is that when the computer is booted, there is a high chance that the ports will be non-functional.
+This state may then persist for anywhere from zero to several subsequent reboots.

 ## Controls

 EmulationStation keyboard bindings use these keycodes: https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode